 The Blackburn family were farmers in Shubenacadie and Milford, Nova Scotia.
 John Alexander was born in 1867 to Joseph J. Blackburn and Margaret Wardrap.
 He married Emily Walker in 1895.
 Thomas A. Blackburn, born in Shubenacadie in 1865 and possibly a cousin to John Alexander, was the son of Thomas Blackburn and Louisa Ellis.

-The materials were donated to Dalhousie University Archives in one accession in 1971.
-Prior to that, the records were in the custody of Lottie Newman, an antiques dealer in Chester, Nova Scotia.
+Records were donated to the Dalhousie University Archives by Lottie Newman, an antiques dealer in Chester, Nova Scotia, and accessioned in 1971.

 Scope and content